Skip to main content

 This component of the curriculum allows fellows to interact with one another and faculty from cardiology and other disciplines.
 Teaching conferences provide an intimate environment for fellows to learn about specific topics from clinical specialists and to present their own research and experiences with patient cases.
 Patient-centered conferences cover surgical cases, complex case, and morbidity and mortality topics.

-The Interactive Conference Series includes a Catheterization Conference, Echocardiography Diagnostic Forum, MRI Conference, Electrophysiology Conference, Pathology Conference, Journal Club, Board Review series, and Heart Failure Conference.
+The Interactive Conference Series includes a Catheterization Conference, Echocardiography Diagnostic Forum, MRI Conference, Electrophysiology Conference, Pathology Conference, Journal Club, Board Review series, Quality Improvement, and Heart Failure Conference.
 Didactic instruction includes a core lecture series, a cardiovascular intensive care unit lecture series, and an adult congenital heart disease echocardiography forum.